llvm/clangd-www/installation.md

 Most distributions include clangd in a `clangd` package, in a `clang-tools` package, or in the full `llvm` distribution.

-For some platforms, binaries are also avaliable at [releases.llvm.org](http://releases.llvm.org/download.html).
+For some platforms, binaries are also available at [releases.llvm.org](http://releases.llvm.org/download.html).
 </details>

 ### Standalone .zip releases